charmoniumQ/wf-reg-test/docs/plan.md

   - What question did you answer?
     - How many scientific experiments have successfully terminating replication?
   - Why should the reader care?
-    - Science requires reproducibility to be self-correcting, successfully terminating replication is a necessary condition for reproducibility, it isn't always there in practice, and this study shows the prevalance of it, so we know the magnitude of the problem.
+    - Science requires reproducibility to be self-correcting, successfully terminating replication is a necessary condition for reproducibility, it isn't always there in practice, and this study shows the prevalence of it, so we know the magnitude of the problem.
   - What larger question does this address?
     - Is computational replication a big problem in science?
 - What is your new result?